 We have an established track record of providing high quality consulting services to a wide range of clients, including multinationals, small-to-medium enterprises, government departments and public utilities.
-Previous projects have included studies of microplastics, structure determination, characterisation of unknown contaminants, and assisting in process/quality control.
+Previous projects have included studies of microplastics, structure determination, characterisation of unknown contaminants, synthesis of proteins and assisting in process/quality control.

 Contact us to initiate a confidential discussion of your requirements.

 Our analytical techniques and expertise are highly complementary to those offered by Major Facilities such as the Australian Synchrotron, the OPAL neutron source, and overseas x-ray, light and neutron sources.
 Our staff have extensive experience in supporting users at these facilities, and offer a range of services, including:

 Our staff also have experience in using the following techniques at major facilities:

 Training is one of the primary roles of our facility.
 All users are provided with one-on-one training when they start using any equipment within the facility.
 The level of training will range from routine operation to more advanced techniques depending on the users research requirements.